Chapter 13 Bankruptcy Law

 For most people, the bankruptcy process starts with an internet search or a suggestion from a family member or a friend about how chapter 13 bankruptcy can improve your financial situation.
 The next step is for you to reach out to a bankruptcy lawyer who can best advise you of your options and whether chapter 13 bankruptcy makes sense for your situation as everybody has different circumstances which may require other courses of action.
 Symmes Law Group offers a free initial consultation either at the office or by phone and you can set this up by e-mailing [email protected] or calling us at 206-745-4597.

 The next step in the chapter 13 bankruptcy process is figuring out whether you qualify for a chapter 13 bankruptcy and whether it makes sense.
 This will be determined in most situations during your initial consultation.
 Your bankruptcy attorney will review your family’s income, household size, assets and debts among other considerations.
-As of January 1, 2016 a debtor must be below the required debt limit to file for Chapter 13 bankruptcy.
-That debt limit is $1,149,515 of secured debt $383,175 in unsecured debt.
+As of June 21, 2022 a debtor must be below the required debt limit to file for Chapter 13 bankruptcy.
+That debt limit is $2,750,000 of secured and unsecured debt combined.
+This debt limit is due to sunset after 2 years as it came into law as part of the Bankruptcy Threshold Adjustment and Technical Corrections Act.
 Once the consultation is complete you should have a good idea whether you will be able to file and qualify for a chapter 13 bankruptcy.
-At the conclusion of the free consultation you will be e-mailed detailed instructions on what information you will need to gather up and provide to our office in order to assist you with filing for chapter 13 bankruptcy.
+At the conclusion of the free consultation, you will be e-mailed detailed instructions on what information you will need to gather up and provide to our office in order to assist you with filing for chapter 13 bankruptcy.
 These documents include a questionnaire in which you will be required to list all of your assets, income, expenses, and debts while also proving information related to specific bankruptcy related questions.
-In addition you will be required to provide your last 2 years of tax returns, last 6 months of pay stubs, a signed retainer agreement and any third party debt collection notices that you may have received.
+In addition, you will be required to provide your last 2 years of tax returns, last 6 months of pay stubs, a signed retainer agreement and any third-party debt collection notices that you may have received.
 You may provide this information in person at the office, through a scanned PDF in e-mail or by faxing the information to 206-905-2993.

 In chapter 13 bankruptcy many debtors request that their attorney give a ball park idea of what payments may look like in their Chapter 13 case.
 Your attorney can calculate these payments on your behalf for a $500 charge + credit report fee which would be applied to your bankruptcy case if you decided to move forward with filing.